ebaker355/DPTextField/README.md

 }
 ```

-Its nice for your user to be able to remove items from the auto fill strings
+Its nice for your users to be able to remove items from the auto fill strings
 list.
 You can enable this ability by providing implementations for the methods
 `textField:canRemoveAutoFillString:atIndexPath:` and
 `textField:removeAutoFillString:atIndexPath:`.
-The user may use the familiar
+Users may now use the familiar
 horizontal swipe gesture to remove strings.
 Here's an example:

 ```